dllagl/oss_code/readme.md

 NOTE : If you use an integrated developement environement such as Spyder, you should not be concerned by the lake of libraries on your computer.

-Although basic ones are pre-installed in most Linux distributions or in MacOS, specific ones sometimes require manual installation.
+Although basic modules are pre-installed in most Linux distributions or in MacOS, specific ones sometimes require manual installation.
-To check if the library `example` is installed on your computer, run the following command on a terminal:
+To check if the module `example` is installed on your computer, run the following command on a terminal:
 ```bash
 pip freeze | grep <example>
 ```